How to choose

 There is no doubt that in CV writing bulleted lists are much better than paragraphs of prose.
 However you should still remember that you are delivering an important message which needs to have impact.
-Don’t make each point too complicated and don’t include too many points in your list.
+Don’t make each point too complete and don’t include too many points in your list.

 7. Remember it is a marketing document